zcc33/lendingclub-loan-class/README.md

 ## Data Processing <a name ="processing"> </a>

-Our

-> Challenge 1: Too large to load

--Leveraged dask to load the full dataset and then drop columns.

--Performed memory management with dtypes to optimize pandas speed.

--Challenge 2: Categorical & ordinal data

--Converted ordinal values to numeric.
-For example, grade and length of employment.

-Some categorical variables needed 50+ dummies (like state).

-Challenge 3: Missing values

--Filtered out columns with greater than 10% missing values.

--Dropped rows with any missing values (checked to see this didn’t alter target variable much).
+We processed the data as follows:

+1. **Dask and memory management** - The full data set was too large to fit into memory, so we used dask to parallelize the loading and dropping of rows and columns.
+Then we employed memory management with dtypes to optimize speed for the resulting Pandas dataframe.
+2. **Categorical and ordinal data** - We found that all of the ordinal variables could naturally be converted to numeric.
+For example, A-F grades could be turned into 0-6.
+Then we introduced dummys for each of the categorical variables.
+State was the largest one, needing 49 dummy variables.
+3. **Dealing with missing values** - Since we had such a large number of predictors to work with, we dropped all predictors that had over 10% of its values missing.
+We also dropped rows that had any missing values, since there was so few.
+We checked that this had negligible impact on the target variable.

 ### Final Dataset
-Shape: (152,069, 104)
+* X shape: `(152,069, 104)`

-152,069 loans from 2012 to 2013:
+* 152,069 loans from 2012 to 2013.

-    15.4% charged-off (label 1)
+* 15.4% were Charged-Off (target label 1)

-    84.6% fully paid (label 0)
+* 84.6% were Fully Paid (target label 0)

-~40 predictor variables, with dummy categories bringing columns to 104
+* ~40 predictors, with dummy variables bringing the number of columns to 104

 ## EDA Plots <a name ="eda"> </a>
+To explore our data and investigate potentially useful features, we made plots of

 ![](img/Log%20Annual%20Income.jpg)
 ![](img/FICO%20score.jpg)